 - References: Breast cancer prevention and early detection

-Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, eventually leading to breast cancer.
+Internet and e-mail rumors have suggested that chemicals in underarm antiperspirants are absorbed through the skin, interfere with lymph circulation, and cause toxins to build up in the breast, over time leading to breast cancer.

-Based on the available evidence (including what we know about how the body works), there is little if any reason to believe that antiperspirants increase the risk of breast cancer.
-For more information, see our document Antiperspirants and Breast Cancer Risk.
+Based on the available evidence (including what we know about how the body works), there’s little if any reason to believe that antiperspirants increase the risk of breast cancer.
+For more information, see Antiperspirants and Breast Cancer Risk.

-Internet and e-mail rumors and at least one book have suggested that bras cause breast cancer by obstructing lymph flow.
-There is no good scientific or clinical basis for this claim, and a recent study of more than 1,500 women found no association of bra use with breast cancer risk.
+Internet and e-mail rumors and at least one book have suggested that bras cause breast cancer by blocking lymph flow.
+There’s no good scientific or clinical basis for this claim, and a recent study of more than 1,500 women found no link between wearing a bra and breast cancer risk.

 Several studies have provided very strong data that neither induced abortions nor spontaneous abortions (miscarriages) have an overall effect on the risk of breast cancer.
-For more detailed information, see our document Is Abortion Linked to Breast Cancer?
+For more detailed information, see Is Abortion Linked to Breast Cancer?

-Several studies have found that breast implants do not increase the risk of breast cancer, although silicone breast implants can cause scar tissue to form in the breast.
-Implants make it harder to see breast tissue on standard mammograms, but additional x-ray pictures called implant displacement views can be used to examine the breast tissue more completely.
+Several studies have found that breast implants do not increase the risk of breast cancer.
+Implants can make breast tissue harder to see on standard mammograms, but extra x-ray pictures called implant displacement views can be used to examine the breast tissue more completely.

-Breast implants may be linked to a rare type of lymphoma called anaplastic large cell lymphoma.
+Breast implants might be linked to a rare type of lymphoma called anaplastic large cell lymphoma.
 This lymphoma has rarely been found in the breast tissue around the implants.
 So far, though, there are too few cases to know if the risk of this lymphoma is really higher in women with implants.